8 stabbed, 2 dead in attack on Las Vegas Strip

 LAS VEGAS (KLAS) — Las Vegas police are investigating a stabbing attack on the Las Vegas Strip that left two people dead and six injured on Thursday.
 Police said the suspect used a large kitchen knife and was taken into custody.

-Metro Deputy Chief James LaRochelle said the initial stabbing was unprovoked and occurred at 11:42 a.m. on the eastside sidewalk of Las Vegas Boulevard in front of a casino.
+Metro Deputy Chief James LaRochelle said the initial stabbing was unprovoked and occurred on the eastside sidewalk of Las Vegas Boulevard around 11:42 a.m. in front of a casino.
+The suspect then reportedly went southbound and stabbed additional victims.

-The suspect was chased as he ran away by witnesses who called the police.
+The suspect was chased as he ran away by witnesses who called the police, officials said.

 The conditions for the two other victims were not released.